paularmstrong/swig/docs/filters.md

 1. <var>**value**</var> (_mixed_) Fallback value if the variable is falsy.

+### escape

+Force escape the output of the variable.
+Optionally use `e` as a shortcut filter name.

 ### first

 Returns the first element of an array.
 Uses [underscore.js first](http://documentcloud.github.com/underscore/#first)